wrmthorne/Unsupervised-NER/README.md

 # Fully Unsupervised Named Entity Classification

+`Please cite this project if you use it in your work.`

 `FOREWARNING:` This algorithm does not perform exceptionally well.
 There may be means to improve this idea but as it is tangential to my research, I am leaving this here for now.
 Full discussion of evaluation and results can be found at the bottom.

 This concept was based on a [towards data science article](https://towardsdatascience.com/ssl-could-avoid-supervised-learning-fd049a27cd1b) by [Ajit Rajasekharan](https://ajitrajasekharan.medium.com/) which used BERT vectors to classify named entities in text.
 The issue I had with this "unsupervised" approach was the amount of labelled seed data required.
 This appears to be a trend in unsupervised methods for NER and so this project set to rectify the need for any labelled samples for training.
 Another issue I had with the approach was only using the word embedding layer of the model for clustering.
 As is well understood, the context of a word can completely change the meaning e.g. "The **bank** robber stood on the river **bank**".
 This project also aimed to incorporate context into the clustering approach.